UbuntuKylin/kylin-user-guide/data/guide/ukui/en_US/index.md

 ### Workspace
 Users can place the current works classification in different workspaces.
 Uncheck "Hide workspace" in the taskbar settings and the workspace will show up.

 There are 2 rows and 2 columns by default.
-Click to switching, and right click to setting, as shown in Fi6.
+Click to switching, and right click to setting, as shown in Fig 6.

 ![Fig 6 Workspace menu and settings](image/6.png)
 <br>